headwirecom/peregrine-cms/docs/public/distribution/index.md

 Peregrine supports the content distribution through various means out of the box.
 This document shows you the supported mechanism and how to set the up.

+Keep in mind that in Sling Distribution is what Replication is in AEM.
+The code uses **replication** instead of **distribution** to avoid confusion with Sling Distribution.
+In this documentation we use the term Distribution to go along with the Sling parlance.

 # Supported Distributions

 These are the current supported distributions: